tobek/headsoak/notes.md

 ##### bits and bugs

+- bug: esc when in nut textarea immediately returns focus back to nut textarea
 - enter or spacebar should exit alert modals
 - bug: deleting programmatically-tagged note and tag still lists it in its docs list, prob cause it doesn't let you remove it because it's prog?
 - bug? something about adding a new note and it preventing you from adding prog tag to it?